SHS Athletics/Activities Handbook

 School Equipment and Inventory

 Students are responsible for the school equipment that is issued to them personally.
 Athletic uniforms are loaned to students for the purpose of athletic competition.
 Athletic uniforms should not be used for any other purpose.
 The parent or guardian is responsible for the replacement cost of any uniform or equipment that is not returned to the coach by the end of the season date.
+No scholarships will be awarded to students who do not return Summit HS property.

 Athlete Injury/Accidents